Does delta 8 show up on a drug test?

 How Long Does Delta 8 Stay in Your System?

 The THC in delta 8 may remain in your saliva for a short period of time, but it may remain in hair follicles for more than three months in some cases.
 However, most drug tests use urine samples.
 With this in mind, how long does delta 8 show up on a drug test using urine?
-Each person’s body responds to THC in different ways, and this means that some people will require more time to fully rid their body of the THC in delta 8.
+Each person’s body responds to THC differently, which means that some people will require more time to entirely rid their body of the THC in delta 8.
 In fact, this range can span from two days to several months.

-Keep in mind that the type of drug test being used is only one of the factors that will impact your test results.
+Remember that the type of drug test used is only one of the factors that will impact your test results.
 For example, a one-time user will usually be able to rid his or her body of THC more efficiently and effectively than a long-term, frequent user.
 Heavy users have failed drug tests for up to 60 days after ingesting delta 8.
-Factors like your body’s rate of metabolism as well as your age, your weight and even how hydrated you are also play roles.
+Factors like your body’s rate of metabolism as well as your age, your weight, and even how hydrated you are also play roles.

-When you ask how long does delta 8 show up on a drug test, you understandably may not like the answer.
-The best way to ensure that you pass a drug test is by avoiding delta 8 and all other drugs altogether.
-However, if you have already used delta 8 and have a pending drug test, what can you do?
-If you do not have the luxury of waiting a few weeks for the THC to naturally leave your system, you may consider increasing your water intake.
-Keep in mind that you can also purchase a drug test kit for home use.
+You understandably may not like the answer when you ask how long delta 8 shows up on a drug test.
+The best way to ensure you pass a drug test is by avoiding delta 8 and all other drugs.
+However, what can you do if you have already used delta 8 and have a pending drug test?
+You may consider increasing your water intake if you do not have the luxury of waiting a few weeks for the THC to naturally leave your system.
+Remember that you can also purchase a drug test kit for home use.
 These tests are presumptive, immunoassay urine tests.
 While they may not always be accurate, they can help you to determine if you are more or less likely to pass your upcoming drug test.

 Do You Have an Issue with Addiction?

 Drug addiction can impact all aspects of your life.
-From impairing your ability to maintain employment to damaging personal relationships, exposing you to legal issues and more, addiction is a serious matter.
+From impairing your ability to maintain employment to damaging personal relationships, and exposing you to legal issues, addiction is a serious matter.
 It can be difficult to break an addiction and maintain freedom from substance abuse without treatment.
 Contact Long Island Interventions today to make a positive impact on your life!